Day 4: The Ditch Day

 And then I remember looking up at helicopter rotor blades.
 And that was MANY hours later.
 What happened in between is all a bit of a blur.

 I don’t remember saying, with conviction, that the year was 2008.
 I don’t remember waving to the woman in her yard at the top of the hill at some point that afternoon.
-Which apparently I did.
+Which, by all reports, I did.
 Two hours before they found me.
 I don’t remember lying in a ditch for two hours, so I guess I was unconscious.
 I was asked if I remembered a car, as there was a skid mark before the scene.
 But since I don’t remember a vehicle, and have some memory of the trailer issues, they think there probably wasn’t one.

 I do remember taking a photo of myself with my iPhone in the emergency room.
 In a neck brace.
 With blood all over my face.
 As I turned the white phone around, I remember noticing the blood on its pristine Apple finish.
 I remember asking for my RoadID, only to find it had flown off in the accident, but still being able to call Andrew.
 They found it later, after foraging around in the ditch.

 A curtain pulled back and the EMTs came to visit.
 Bernie was holding a plastic bag filled with cash.
 They’d had a whip-’round as they figured I was by myself and had nothing.
-I declined, but remain incredibly touched by the humanity of strangers.
+I declined to accept but remain incredibly touched by the humanity of strangers.

 Melinda, my other EMT, ended up taking me home to her house.
 Like a lost puppy.